flavluc/flavluc.github.io/content/blog/rust101.md

 }
 ```

 In Rust, enums represent one of many possible variants.
 Many languages support an enum syntax that works like this.
 Rust lets us go a bit further and add data associated with each of the variants.
-In our example, we have a generic enum, which means that for some time T, our enum may be a `None` variant or a `Some` variant carrying a value of type `T`.
+In our example, we have a generic enum, which means that for some type T, our enum may be a `None` variant or a `Some` variant carrying a value of type `T`.

 With data added to variants, this style of enum takes on many of the properties of union types in other languages.
 The combination of enum and union-like behavior is why this sort of type is often referred to as a “tagged union”.
-In type theory, it’s referred to as a sum type, and is one of many algebraic types including product types and quotient types.
+In type theory, it’s referred to as a sum type, and is one of many algebraic types such as product types and quotient types.

 Let's use this new type in our `Node` struct: